dys2p/websites/proxysto.re/imprint/en.md

 VAT identification number: DE333060435

-We are not obliged and generally not willing to participate in dispute resolution proceedings before a consumer arbitration board.
+We are not obliged and generally not willing to participate in dispute resolution proceedings at a consumer arbitration board.